 - small handful cilantro, chopped

-- Make four slits in each eggplant and then apply oil all over the eggplants.
+- Make four slits in each eggplant and then apply 2 tablespoons of oil over both of the eggplants.
 Place them on baking sheet and then roast in the oven for 40 minutes, flipping halfway.

-- Turn the heat up for broil for 5 minutes then remove eggplant from oven.
+- Turn the heat up to a broil for 5 minutes, then remove the eggplants from the oven.

 - Allow the eggplant to cool, then remove the skin and chop the flesh.
 Set aside for now.

-- While the eggplant is cooking, add 2 tbs oil and cumin seeds to a pan on medium heat.
-Once the seeds brown, add onions.
+- While the eggplant is cooking, add 2 tablespoons of oil in a saute pan over medium heat.
+Then add cumin seeds.